 - Hoppin’ John fritters with collards and “soysage”.

 Thank you dear readers, for being here, for subscribing, cooking and commenting this past year.
 It’s my wish that my recipes encourage you into the kitchen to cook delicious healthful food.
-As we head into a New Year and always, may good luck, excellent health, and abundance flow to you easily.
+As we head into a New Year, may good luck, excellent health, and abundance flow to you easily.

 - Follow me on Instagram!
 It’s my favorite!